 provided in the assertion.The IdP might fail to validate the identity assertion by providing an "ERROR" response to the validation request.
 Validation can also fail due to the additional checks performed by the browser.
 In both cases, the process terminates and no identity information is exposed to the application or the user.

-The browser MUST raise an idpvalidationerror
+The browser MUST raise an idpvalidationerror event if

 validation of an identity assertion fails for any reason.